Video Ads for Publishers – A Beginner’s Guide

 1. Lengthy video contents lose attention.

-Video content that takes a long time to deliver the value loses the users’ attention.
+Video content that takes a long time to deliver value loses the users’ attention.
 They are abandoned before the users’ get a chance to know the benefits.
 Due to this, short-form content is trending amongst the users and publishers.
 So, grab users’ attention early.

 You might be thinking if the video content length affects the performance of video ads.
 Well, it does.
 In fact, the impact of the length of video content varies from format to format.
 Below is the result of a study done by IAB: